medical terminology Crossword Puzzles

 Across

-- term of pregnancy for animals
+- does medical treatment of animals

 Down